Skip Breadcrumb Links

 All vehicles must be registered and insured with the provincial motor vehicle licensing agency (in Ontario this is the Ontario Ministry of Transportation).

 You can bring your pet with you to Canada if it meets import requirements.

-For some pets, you may need to get an import permit.
+For some pets, such as dogs or cats, you may need to get an import permit.
 You need to apply for the permit before your pet comes to Canada.

 CBSA and the Canadian Food Inspection Agency (CFIA) may want to inspect your pet.
 You may have to pay an inspection fee.